open-component-model/ocm-spec/doc/04-extensions/03-storage-backends/oci.md

 * There **SHOULD** be an attribute called `kind` with value `resource` or `source` depending on the artifact type.
 * Writers **MUST NOT** omit or synthesize identity attributes.
 The entire artifact identity is declared at any time.

-Annotation values for `software.ocm.resource` **MUST** be JSON-encoded strings because OCI annotation maps permit only string values.
+Annotation values for `software.ocm.artifact` **MUST** be JSON-encoded strings because OCI annotation maps permit only string values.
 The JSON-encoded string **SHOULD** be canonicalized as per [JCS (RFC 8785)](https://www.rfc-editor.org/rfc/rfc8785) to ensure stable formatting.

 Annotations **MUST** be written to the **top-level descriptor** of the OCI artifact: